xraypy/xraylarch/doc/installation.rst

 ifeffit mailing list.
 Many of these contributions have found their way into Larch.

-Larch uses X-ray scattering factors and cross-sections fro the `xraydb`_ library.
+Larch uses X-ray scattering factors and cross-sections from the `xraydb`_ library.
 This uses code to store and read the X-ray Scattering data from the Elam Tables was modified from code originally written by Darren S. Dale.
 Refined values for anomalous scattering factors there have